-Don’t hide in groups.
+Don’t hide away in little groups.
 Don’t just be satisfied with what’s in front of you.

 The world belongs to you.
 Jesus gives you the world.
 He consecrates you.
 He has made you whole.
 He has made it possible for you to live in a much wider world.